Decoding AOSP Folder Structure for Developers

 Developers working with custom hardware or implementing new hardware features will modify the HAL code here.
 If you're building for a specific device and need to add custom drivers or interfaces, hardware/ is where you'll spend most of your time.

-The kernel folder in AOSP contains kernel configuration and build files necessary to integrate Linux kernel features with Android.
-It includes defconfig files, config fragments (android-base.config, android-recommended.config), and architecture-specific or conditional configurations (android-base-conditional.xml).
+The android kernel folder in AOSP contains kernel configuration and build files necessary to integrate Linux kernel features with Android.
+The android kernel folder includes defconfig files, config fragments (android-base.config, android-recommended.config), and architecture-specific or conditional configurations (android-base-conditional.xml).
 These files define kernel requirements for Android functionality, optional enhancements, and device-specific customizations.
+Configuring the android kernel folder correctly is critical to ensure that platform drivers and Android-specific kernel features are properly enabled for your target SoC.

 Example: